mutanyi/foundation-maker/README.md

 ```
-php artisan make:views {ModelName} {ViewType=backend} {MasterPageName=master} {Slug=false}
+php artisan make:views {ModelName} {ViewType=frontend} {MasterPageName=master} {Slug=false}

 ```
-The second argument determines the type of view, frontend or backend, it defaults to ‘backend.’
+The second argument determines the type of view, frontend or backend, it defaults to ‘frontend.’

 The last argument is optional and indicates whether or not you want slugs, and this should match the choice you made when you ran make:crud.